Updated on July 23, 2022

-Boomerang offers a deeper dive into the classic Looney Tunes, Hanna-Barbera, and MGM (“Tom and Jerry,” “Droopy”) libraries than HBO Max.
-It’s also cheaper than HBO Max; Boomerang costs $5/month, or $40/year.
+Boomerang offers a deep dive into the classic Looney Tunes, Hanna-Barbera, and MGM (“Tom and Jerry,” “Droopy”) libraries.
+There’s also a few older Cartoon Network series available (“Courage the Cowardly Dog,” “Camp Lazlo”).
+Boomerang costs $5/month, or $40/year.

 For more on Boomerang, see my previous review.